 ORGANIZATION

 Section 2.01.
 Name .
-The name of the Trust shall be Trust, in which name Owner Trustee shall engage in the transactions contemplated hereby; make and execute contracts Agreement, the Total Return Swap Agreement sue and be sued; and enter into such other transactions and take such other actions as are necessary or desirable to carry out the provisions hereof.
+The name of the Trust shall be J.M.
+OwnerABali I Trust,@ in which name Owner Trustee shall engage in the transactions contemplated hereby; make and execute contracts and other instruments; acquire the Class B Member Interest; enter into the G-Future LLC, instruments and other documents; acquire, hold, collect, disburse and dispose of the Trust Property; enter into the Transfer and Auction Agreement, the Facility Agreement, the Total Return Swap Agreement and the Facility Agreement; , the Fiji I LLC Agreement, the Reimbursement and Disclosure Agreement; issue and repay the Notes; sue and be sued; and enter into such other transactions and take such other actions as are necessary or desirable to carry out the provisions hereof.

 Section 2.02.
 Office .
 The office of the Trust shall be care of the Owner Trustee, at the Corporate Trust Office or at such other address as Owner Trustee may designate by notice to the Agent and the Certificate Holder.